Randomized Orthogonal Projection Methods for Krylov Subspace Solvers: Preliminaries

 \subsection{Notations}

 We use standard linear algebra notation, such as in~\cite{saad}, with varying accents depending on which algorithm is discussed.
 Because they are at the center of the discussion, the byproducts of randomized methods are given the simplest notation without accents.
 For instance, in iterative randomized algorithms the $k$-th estimate of $x$ and the $k$-th residual are denoted by $x_k$ and $r_k$, respectively.
 On the other hand, byproducts of deterministic algorithms are singled out by a \textit{breve} accent.
 For instance, the $k$-th estimate and the $k$-th residual produced by a deterministic algorithm are denoted by $\breve{x}_k$ and $\breve{r}_k$.
+The $\ell_2$ norm is denoted without subscript ($\langle x , x \rangle = \|x\|^2$).
+The $A$-norm is denoted with subscript ($\langle A x, x \rangle = \|x\|_A^2$).